obiMadu/obiMadu/README.md

 # Hello, I'm Obi! 👋

 I'm an enthusiastic cloud|devOps|infrastructure engineering associate with a keen interest in building robust Infrastructures and exploring Cloud and DevOps technologies.
-I'm currently honing my skills in deploying cloud-native applications and optimizing system performance.
-As a lifelong learner, I'm dedicated to expanding my knowledge and gaining hands-on experience in designing scalable and resilient solutions. <br><br>
+I'm currently honing my skills in facilitating modern software development, deploying cloud-native applications and optimizing system performance via production-status projects.
+As a lifelong learner, I'm dedicated to expanding my knowledge and gaining hands-on experience in designing & orchestrating scalable and resilient solutions. <br><br>

 ## 🛠 Tools and Technologies